ElzeroWebSchool/JavaScript_Bootcamp/README.md

 ### Regular Expressions

-- [ ] Intro And Creating a Regular Expression
+- [x] 134 - Intro And What Is Regular Expression ?
 - [ ] Examples To Use Regular Expressions Patterns
 - [ ] Assertions
 - [ ] Meta Characters